An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-Section~\ref{sec:methods} proposes and describes the proposed distinct cross-material BCD-Net architecture for DECT image-domain MBID, and reformulates and interprets the distinct cross-material refining CNN architecture using the patch perspective.
-Section~\ref{sec:Traing} provides training algorithms for different BCD-Net architectures.
-Section~\ref{sec:experiments} reports results and comparisons to state-of-the-art and conventional methods with XCAT phantom and clinical data.
+Section~\ref{sec:methods} describes the proposed BCD-Net architecture for DECT image-domain MBID, studies the distinct cross-material refining sCNN architecture with the patch-based reformulation and the tight-frame condition, and provides training and testing algorithms for proposed BCD-Net architectures.
+Section~\ref{sec:experiments} reports results of various decomposition methods on XCAT phantom and clinical data, along with comparisons and discussions.
 Finally, we make conclusions of this paper, and describe future work in Section~\ref{sec:conclusions}.